 The brand promise of Uniqlo is to provide performance-enhanced, high-quality, basic casual wear at affordable prices.
 Additionally, it has a robust delivery system to make sure the promise of the brand remains in place.

 Uniqlo is an all-in-one brand that is simple and can be seen in the company’s operational strategies, marketing, and communication.
-The company has evolved from a single tailoring store to a worldwide causal wear brand that is now among the most notable brands in Asia and the present.
+The company has evolved from a single tailoring store to a worldwide casual wear brand that is now among the most notable brands in Asia and the present.
 With the assistance of Uniqlo, the parent company is aiming to achieve sales of $28 billion in 2020.

 A Competitive Analysis in Marketing Strategy of Uniqlo